Which place is cheaper, Oslo or Bratislava?

 Oslo is a very walkable city.
 The city has a number of traffic-free areas so it's fun to explore on foot.

 Visitors enjoy the food and shopping when visiting the destination of Bratislava.
 Visiting the old town is also a must.
-Take your pick from the many activities offered around the area.
-One day is usually enough time for a trip here.
+Take your pick from the many activities offered here.
+One day is usually enough time to experience most activities.

 When visiting Oslo, people usually allow for lots of time.
 Anyone can find something fun to do here.
 While some people choose to spend more or less time in Oslo, one day is sufficent for most.

 Bratislava is a fun place to experience.
 If you have a weekend, this is a great place to go.
 The old town is one of the main draws for visitors.
-A weekend is often enough time to spend here.
-The entire area has lots to do.
+A weekend is often enough time to do most activities.
+The entire region has so many activities, and you'll want time to do everything.

 When visiting Oslo, people usually allow for lots of time.
 It offers something for everyone.
 Many people spend a weekend here.
 In a weekend, you should have a good grasp of this city.